Shubhcodes405/AI-Autonomous-Research-Assistant-Agent/README.md

 1. Clone the repo
 2. Install dependencies
    pip install openai chromadb requests beautifulsoup4 python-dotenv streamlit
-3. Add your OpenAI key — create a .env file OPENAI_API_KEY=sk-your-key-here
+3. Add your OpenAI key and create a .env file OPENAI_API_KEY=sk-your-key-here
-4. Seed the knowledge base (run once) python rag.py
+4. Seed the knowledge base and run this once python rag.py

 ## How to run